Job Discrimination: Everything You Need to Know

-- The Fifth and Fourteenth Amendments of the Constitution do not directly address private employers, but a large body of state and federal laws do.
+- The 5th and 14th Amendments of the Constitution do not directly address private employers, but a large body of state and federal laws do.

 - The Age Discrimination in Employment Act (ADEA) outlaws discrimination against employees age 40 and older.
 It covers private employers with 20 or more employees, state and local governments (including school districts), employment agencies, and labor organizations.
 The ADEA also lays out the rules for administering benefits, pensions, and retirement plans.
 The ADEA and Title VII of the Civil Rights Act of 1964 are similar in that they both protect employees between 40 and 65 years of age.
 In 2007/2008, the United States' highest court ruled on the following three things related to the ADEA.